Observance of Christmas by country: Philippines

-Christmas officially ends on the Feast of the Three Kings (Tres Reyes in Spanish or Tatlong Hari in Tagalog), also known as the Feast of the Epiphany (Spanish: Fiesta de Epifanía).
-The Feast of the Three Kings was traditionally commemorated on 6 January but is now celebrated on the first Sunday after the New Year.
-Some children leave their shoes out in the belief that the Three Kings will leave gifts like candy or money inside.
-But the celebrations do not end there, since 2011, as mandated by the Catholic Church, they are on either the second Sunday of January or Monday after Epiphany in honor of the Lord Jesus's baptism in the Jordan (the Solemnity of the Lord's Baptism, or in Spanish Solemnidad de Bautismo del Señor).
-The final salvo of these celebrations is marked by the feast of the Black Nazarene every 9 January in Manila and Cagayan de Oro, but can also, due to the celebrations in honor of the Santo Niño on the third and fourth Sundays of January in some places, even extend till the final weeks of that month.
+The holiday season officially culminates on the Feast of the Three Kings (Tres Reyes in Spanish or Tatlong Hari in Tagalog), also known as the Feast of the Epiphany (Fiesta de Epifanía).
+Traditionally commemorated on 6 January, it is now celebrated on the first Sunday after the New Year.
+Some children leave their shoes out by the window, believing the Three Kings will leave gifts of candy or money inside.
+However, the festivities often extend even further.
+Since 2011, the Catholic Church has mandated that the season concludes on the second Sunday of January or even Monday after Epiphany, honoring the Solemnity of the Lord's Baptism (Solemnidad de Bautismo del Señor).
+The final salvo of these celebrations is marked by the Feast of the Black Nazarene on 9 January in Manila and Cagayan de Oro, though in some regions, the festive spirit extends into the final weeks of January due to celebrations honoring the Santo Niño on the third and fourth Sundays of the month.